the practical kitchen

 Regardless, once it's filled out the pan and is looking nice and bubbly, it's ready for assembly and baking!

-First, you'll want to preheat your oven with a baking steel or pizza stone inside (more on that later).
+Before adding any toppings make sure you preheat your oven.
 This preheating time gives you the perfect window for assembly and the final rise before baking.

 whisking the pizza sauce together in a bowl.